theresamai/portfolio/_projects/(7) Mock Press Release.md

 name: Mock Press Release
 tools: [communication]
 image: https://i.imgur.com/dEzRFwy.png
-description: As an assignment, I was tasked to develop a mock press release for the Willamette Valley Legislative Fellowship, particularly on the fellows work on the campaign trail and policy development.
+description: As an assignment, I created a mock press release for the Willamette Valley Legislative Fellowship and its outcomes.
 external_url:
 ---